Scarface (1932 film): Home media

 The film was one of the first films released on video by MCA Videocassette in May 1980.
-The film was released on DVD on May 22, 2007, and was released again on August 28, 2012, in celebration of the 100th anniversary of Universal Studios, by Universal Pictures Home Entertainment.
-Both versions of the DVD include an introduction by Turner Classic Movies host and film historian Robert Osborne and the film's alternate ending."Scarface" (2012) On video and on television, the film maintains Hawks's original ending but still contains the other alterations he was required to make during filming.
-A completely unaltered and uncensored version of the film was not known to exist until the limited edition set of Scarface (1983) was released on October 15, 2019.
+The film was released on DVD on May 22, 2007, and was rereleased on August 28, 2012, in celebration of the 100th anniversary of Universal Studios, by Universal Pictures Home Entertainment.
+Both DVD versions include an introduction by Turner Classic Movies host and film historian Robert Osborne and the film's alternate ending."Scarface" (2012) On video and on television, the film maintains Hawks's original ending but still contains the other alterations he was required to make during filming.
+A completely unaltered and uncensored version of the film was not known to exist until the limited-edition set of Scarface (1983) was released on October 15, 2019.
+In 2024, a new 4K restoration was created from a 35mm duplicate negative, and given a 4K/Blu-ray release by The Criterion Collection on November 12, 2024.

 Related films

 After the rights for Scarface were obtained after the death of Howard Hughes, Brian de Palma released a remake of the film in 1983 featuring Al Pacino as Scarface.
-The film was set in contemporary Miami and is known for its inclusion of graphic violence and obscene language, considered "as violent and obscene for the 1980s" as the original film was considered for 1930s cinema.
-The 2003 DVD "Anniversary Edition" limited edition box set of the 1983 film includes its 1932 counterpart.
+The film was set in contemporary 1980s Miami in the Hispanic underworld and is known for its inclusion of graphic violence and obscene language, considered "as violent and obscene for the 1980s" as the original film was considered for 1930s cinema.
+The 2003 DVD "Anniversary Edition" limited-edition box set of the 1983 film includes its 1932 counterpart.
 At the end of the 1983 film, a title reading "This film is dedicated to Howard Hawks and Ben Hecht" appears over the final shot.

-Universal announced in 2011 that the studio is developing a new version of Scarface.
+Universal announced in 2011 that the studio has been developing a new version of Scarface in multiple starts and stops.
 The studio claims the new film is neither a sequel nor a remake, but will take elements from both the 1932 and the 1983 version, including the basic premise of a man who becomes a kingpin in his quest for the American Dream.
 In 2016, Antoine Fuqua was in talks to direct the remake, but left the project the following year in February, with the Coen brothers rewriting the script.
 Universal later hired David Ayer to direct and contracted Diego Luna to star, but dismissed Ayer because his script was too violent.
 In 2018, Fuqua was back on the project, but left again in May 2020.
-Instead, Luca Guadagnino has signed to direct the film, with the script from Coen brothers.

-Scarface is often associated with other pre-code crime films released in the early 1930s such as The Doorway to Hell (1930), Little Caesar (1931) and The Public Enemy (1931).
+Instead, Luca Guadagnino has signed to direct the film, with the script from Coen brothers.Scarface is often associated with other pre-code crime films released in the early 1930s such as The Doorway to Hell (1930), Little Caesar (1931) and The Public Enemy (1931).
 According to Fran Mason of the University of Winchester, Scarface is more similar to the film The Roaring Twenties than its early 1930s gangster film contemporaries because of its excess.